Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 This page contains an overview of how to use them, which caveats you might face, and enhances the general understanding of testing from the cloud.

-### How to run load tests using a distributed environment
+### Running Load Tests Using a Distributed Environment

-The basic setup which you would use to run a load test using a distributed load generation environment looks like this:
+A possible setup which you could use to run a load test using a distributed load generation environment looks like this:

 {{< image src="user-manual/cloud_setup.svg" >}}
 Distributed Load Generation Environment
 {{< /image >}}

-You have one machine running your [master controller](../../manual/010-basics/#mcmaster-controller), which manages several machines that are running the [agent controllers](../../manual/010-basics/#acagent-controller) and [agents](../../manual/010-basics/#agents).
+One machine runs your [master controller](../../manual/010-basics/#mcmaster-controller), which controls several machines that run the [agent controllers](../../manual/010-basics/#acagent-controller) and [agents](../../manual/010-basics/#agents).

-Xceptance offers public image templates for AWS machines, or a <a href="https://github.com/Xceptance/XLT-Packer" target="_blank">helpful tool</a> to build your own image templates both for GC and AWS machines.
+Xceptance offers public images for AWS machines (AMIs).
+You can also use <a href="https://github.com/Xceptance/XLT-Packer" target="_blank">Packer</a> to build your own images for GCP and AWS.

+XLT ships with two small scripts that simplify the process of setting up and managing load test instances: **[gce_admin](#google-cloud-gc)** (for Google Cloud) and **[ec2_admin](#amazon-web-services-aws)** (for Amazon Web Services).

+#### Add Machines to the MC Configuration

-Also, XLT ships with two little scripts that simplify the process of setting up and managing load test instances, as you might need quite a lot of them to generate your target load: **[gce_admin](#google-cloud-gc)** (for Google Cloud) and **[ec2_admin](#amazon-web-services-aws)** (for Amazon Web Services).
-They will help you to set up a cluster of test machines quickly, which you then just have to put into the master controller configuration: navigate to `<XLT>/config/mastercontroller.properties` on your MC machine, then enter the AC data the tools give you when you list the created instances.
+The scripts will set up a cluster of test machines quickly.
+After the setup, you just have to add the machines to the master controller configuration: navigate to `<XLT>/config/mastercontroller.properties` on your MC machine, then enter the AC data the tools give you when you list the created instances.
 Now you are ready for load testing!

 {{% note title="How many machines do I need?" %}}
 The number and size of load testing machines you'll need for your setup is largely a matter of experience.